Aaronmedhavi/Aaronmedhavi/README.md

             </a>
           </p>
           <p><strong>Methods Used:</strong> C#, Photon</p>
-          <p>Pong Star is a 2D space-themed take of the classic Pong game, developed using Unity game engine.
+          <p>Pong Star is a 2D space-themed take of the classic Pong game.
 In this game, players control ships to hit a ball back and forth in a space environment filled with planets and stars.
+As the programmer, I coded the main ball, player, and scoring mechanic.
+I also implement a photon multiplayer into the game that allows player to play multiplayer from different devices.
         </div>
       </td>
       <td width="50%">